niharn22/niharn22/README.md

 - 👋 Hi, I’m @niharn22
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning CSS
+- 🌱 I’m currently learning React.js
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Web Development Projects
 - 📫 How to reach me ...

 <!---